 - Biosafety in Microbiological and Biomedical Laboratories (BMBL).

-- USDA/APHIS 7 CFR Part 340, Introduction of Organisms and ProductsAltered or Produced Through Genetic Engineering and all APHIS Permit regulations/guidelines.
+- 7 CFR Part 340, Movement of Organisms Modified or Produced Through Genetic Engineering

-- 7 CFR Part 331 and 9 CFR Part 121, Possession, Use, and Transfer of Biological Agents and Toxins.
+- 7 CFR Part 331 and 9 CFR Part 121, Possession, Use, and Transfer of Select Agents and

-- 29 CFR 1910.1030 Occupational Safety and Health Administration (OSHA) Bloodborne Pathogen Standard.
+29 CFR 1910.1030 Occupational Safety and Health Administration (OSHA) Bloodborne Pathogens

 No work should be considered so important or valuable as to jeopardize the well-being of personnel, the environment, or the community.
 Planning and implementation of safety protocols to prevent laboratory-acquired infections and eliminate the spread of contamination must be part of every laboratory’s routine activities and biosafety manual.

-The handling of biological agents and recombinant DNA requires the use of precautionary measures dependent on the agents involved and the procedures performed.
+The handling of biological agents and recombinant/synthetic nucleic acid molecules requires the use of precautionary measures dependent on the agents involved and the procedures performed.
 The purpose of this manual is to provide information and guidance for use in conjunction with other resources for the evaluation, containment, and control of potentially biohazardous materials in laboratories.

 Principal Investigators (PI) are responsible for the conduct of people and activities in their laboratories.
-PI’s and Laboratory Supervisors are responsible for implementing an appropriate biological safety program based on their specific project needs.
+PIs are responsible for implementing an appropriate biological safety program based on their specific project needs.

 PI responsibilities include: